ornithos/matlab-utils/README.md

 end
 ```
 The function `utils.base.processVarargin` will return a struct with the defaults overwritten where applicable with fields from varargin.
 Types are checked, and warnings given if extraneous arguments given that are not contained in the default struct.
+I appreciate there are various ways to do this, this is merely my preferred method at present.
+It is also overloaded to deal with struct inputs, so instead of needing to specify name-value pairs, options can be passed between functions in structs.

 ### Subordinate plots (underplot)
 Sometimes you want to include additional plots to convey the state of other variables below a main plot.
 The result in the below figure can be achieved using the following code: